oracle/odpi/doc/src/installation.rst

 ODPI-C explicitly loads available Oracle Client libraries at runtime.
-This allows code using ODPI-C to be built only once, and then run using available Oracle Client 18, 12, or 11.2 libraries.
-If Oracle Client libraries are not found, the error "DPI-1047: Oracle Client library cannot be loaded" is raised.
+This allows code using ODPI-C to be built only once, and then run using available Oracle Client 19, 18, 12, or 11.2 libraries.
+If Oracle Client libraries are not found, the error "DPI-1047: Cannot locate an Oracle Client library" is raised.

 On Windows, the Oracle Client libraries are first looked for in the same directory that the ODPI-C library (or application binary) is